 How to start Toilet / Potty Training?

-- Doing potty training preparation, rather than suddenly introducing a potty and pants out of the blue is not essential but very helpful.
+- Preparing for potty training, rather than introducing a potty and underwear suddenly, is not essential but very helpful.

-- Choose a time when your child is showing an interest in the potty and you can spend some time together.
-Set aside a few days to spend mostly at home and devote the time to helping your child develop this skill.
-Prepare your child for what is going to happen – that s/he is going to stop wearing nappies during the day.
+- Choose a time when your child shows an interest in the potty, and you have time to spend together.
+Set aside a few days to be mostly at home and dedicate that time to helping your child develop this skill.
+Prepare your child for what’s going to happen – explain that they will stop wearing nappies during the day.

-- Tell your child that s/he is only going to wear pants from now on during the day and will only wear a nappy at night.
+- Let your child know that from now on, they’ll only wear underwear during the day and use nappies only at night.

 - Make it exciting.
-Go on a special shopping trip with your child to buy some cotton pants.
-If your child is going to use the toilet straight away get a step and a special seat too.
+Take your child on a special shopping trip to buy some cotton underwear.
+If your child is going to use the toilet right away, get a step stool and a special seat.

-- For the first few days encourage her/him to sit on the potty/toilet every few hours – about half an hour after a drink.
-But make sure s/he knows that s/he can also tell you if s/he needs to go, and that you’ll accompany her/him whenever s/he wants you to.
+- For the first few days, encourage them to sit on the potty or toilet every few hours, about half an hour after a drink.
+Make sure they know that they can also tell you if they need to go, and that you’ll accompany them when they want you too.

 - Some toddlers won’t sit on the potty long enough to relax and let anything come out.
-Calmly encourage her/him to sit there for at least a minute or so.
-Stay with her/him and talk calmly, or read a story.
-It’s best to start boys off with sitting too.
-Peeing standing up can be learned later.
+Calmly encourage your child to sit for at least a minute or so.
+Stay with them and talk calmly or read a story.
+It’s best to start boys off with sitting too; they can learn to pee standing up later.

-- When your toddler uses the potty successfully, give her/him lots of praise, though don’t go too overboard, as s/he may find too much fuss overwhelming.
-Even if s/he continues to have accidents, s/he’ll then start to grasp that getting something in the potty is an accomplishment.
+- When your toddler successfully uses the potty, give them lots of praise, but avoid going overboard, as they may find too much fuss overwhelming.
+Even if your child continues to have accidents, they will begin to understand that using the potty is an accomplishment.

-When you think your child is ready stop reminding her/him to use the potty / toilet.
-There may be a few accidents but your child does need to get the feeling of when s/he needs to go to the toilet him/herself.
+- When you think your child is ready, stop reminding them to use the potty or toilet.
+There may be a few accidents, but your child needs to develop the ability to recognise when they need to go on their own.